Headline Chasers: Conception

 Wink Martindale claimed he came up with the idea for the show while reading the Los Angeles Times.
-Martindale’s conception was originally known as Front Page, and he submitted the idea to Merv Griffin.
+Martindale's conception was originally known as Front Page, and he submitted the idea to Merv Griffin.
 Griffin was receptive to the idea, and he and Martindale struck a deal to try to sell the concept into syndication.
-Martindale would serve as executive producer and host of the series with his production company, Wink Martindale Enterprises, and Griffin’s as co-packagers and King World, who was partnering with Griffin to distribute Wheel of Fortune and Jeopardy! in syndication at the time, serving the same role for what eventually would become Headline Chasers.
+Martindale served as executive producer and host of the series with his production company, Wink Martindale Enterprises, and Griffin's as co-packagers and King World, who was partnering with Griffin to distribute Wheel of Fortune and Jeopardy! in syndication at the time, serving the same role for what eventually became Headline Chasers.

-In order to take over the roles of host and executive producer of the new series, Martindale left his previous long-term role as the host of one of Griffin’s syndicated game show competitors in Tic Tac Dough, which he had hosted since 1978.
+In order to take over the roles of host and executive producer of the new series, Martindale left his previous long-term role as the host of one of Griffin's syndicated game show competitors in Tic Tac Dough, which he had hosted since 1978.
 He was replaced by Jim Caldwell.

 Game play

 Main game

 Headline Chasers was played in three rounds, referred to on-air as "editions" by Martindale in keeping with the newspaper theme of the program.
 Two teams, consisting primarily of married couples, competed on each episode.

 In the first edition, a newspaper headline with various letters missing (referred to as an "altered headline") was presented to both couples, as well as the date on which the described event was reported.
-The value of each headline began at $500, and every few seconds, a clue would be shown, additional letters were filled in, and the value decreased by $100.
+The value of each headline began at $500, and every few seconds, a clue was shown, additional letters were filled in, and the value decreased by $100.
 A maximum of four clues were available on each headline.
-Either couple could buzz-in at any time and guess; a correct answer won the money at stake, while a miss gave the opponents a choice between trying to solve it immediately or waiting for additional clues and letters.
+Either couple could buzz-in at any time and guess.
+A correct answer won the money at stake, while a miss gave the opponents a choice between trying to solve it immediately or waiting for additional clues and letters.
 After a headline had been solved, Martindale asked two toss-up questions based on it, worth $100 each.
 Three altered headlines were played in this round.
-After several weeks of shows, a voice (mostly Gilbert's) would tell the home viewers how many words were in each headline.
+After several weeks of shows, a voice (mostly Gilbert's) told the home viewers how many words were in each headline.